Olympics-Baseball-Japan book spot in gold-medal game, Dominican Republic to play for bronze | Sports-Games

 Olympics-Baseball-Japan book spot in gold-medal game, Dominican Republic to play for bronze

+Japan's golden ticket came after Tetsuto Yamada cleared the bases with a three-run double in the eighth inning to set up a 5-2 victory over South Korea.
+Yamada said he wanted a redemption for striking out and stranding two runners two innings earlier.

+"While waiting for my turn, I was thinking 'what can I do from the first pitch,'" he said.
+"I was well prepared."
+The eighth-inning rally started after Japan's Kensuke Kondoh safely reached first base on a fielder's choice.
+There was some controversy on the play, but umpires maintained their safe call after reviewing replays to check South Korea's assertion that he had failed to touch first base.

+After the game, South Korea coach Kim Kyung-moon said he accepted the decision and was focused on the next game versus the United States.
 Starting pitchers Ko Young-pyo of South Korea and Yoshinobu Yamamoto of Japan allowed two runs each.
-South Korea reliever Go Woo-suk cracked in that eighth-inning Japanese rally, while three bullpen arms shut the game for Japan without allowing any more runs.
+South Korea reliever Go Woo-suk surrendered the decisive runs in the eighth.

+South Korea face relegation to the bronze-medal game if they lose to the United States, which beat the Dominican Republic 3-1 earlier on Wednesday to earn a chance at an upgrade to Saturday's gold-medal game under the tournament's unusual format.
+In that earlier game, U.S. first baseman Triston Casas smacked his third home run of the tournament, a two-run blast off of Boston Red Sox minor league teammate and Dominican starter Denyi Reyes.

 "There's nobody to blame but us," he said.
 Dominican second baseman Gustavo Nunez has an oblique muscle strain and will miss the bronze match, coach Hector Borg told Reuters.
 With outfielder Emilio Bonifacio's still nursing an ailing hamstring, their back-up catcher could be their lone bench player for the medal game.